 Data collected or processed in connection with application is deleted or blocked in accordance with the statutory provisions.
 In particular, your data will be deleted when it is no longer required for the purpose for which it was stored or to comply with statutory retention periods.
-Westerwelle Foundation will delete your personal data after an unsuccessful application at the Westerwelle Young Founders Programme.
+Westerwelle Foundation will delete your personal data after an unsuccessful application.

-You may request to cancel your application at the Westerwelle Young Founders Programme at any time.
-Please send your name, address, e-mail address to us at the following address rohde(at)westerwelle-foundation.com.
+You may request to delete your application at any time.
+Please send your name, address, e-mail address to us at the following address firstname.lastname@example.org.
 We will delete your application and all data associated with your account except where we are legally required to retain it; such retention may be required by tax law, for example.
-After deletion, you will no longer be a potential candidate for the Westerwelle Young Founders Programme.

 12.4.
 Transfer to recipients within the EEA

 Data transfer to other controllers

 Your personal data is principally forwarded to other controllers only when required for the fulfilment of a contract, in the case where we or the third party have a legitimate interest in the transfer, or when your consent has been given.
 When data is transferred to third parties based on a justified interest, this is explained in this data protection notice.
 Additionally, data may be transferred to other controllers when we are obliged to do so due to statutory regulations or enforceable administrative or judicial orders.

 We have commissioned external service providers with tasks such as sales and marketing services, contract management, payment handling, programming, and data hosting.
 We have chosen these service providers carefully and review them regularly, especially regarding their diligent handling of and protection of the data that they have saved.
 All service providers are obliged to maintain confidentiality and to abide by the statutory provisions.

 12.5.
 Transfer to recipients outside the EEA